At Hamond House Day Nursery we believe and promote outdoor learning, which encourages children

 At Hamond House Day Nursery we encourage Free Flow play, which gives the children the freedom to choose whether they want to play and learn indoors or outdoors.

-Here at Battye Street we have a beautiful open garden space for riding bikes, planting, outdoor sand pit access, water wall, construction area and music wall.
+Here at Leeds Road we have a beautiful open garden space for riding bikes, planting, outdoor sand pit access, water wall, construction area and music wall.

-Health and happiness is fundamental at Hamond House Day Nursery We have a wonderful field located outside of the nursery which we walk to, this which allows the children to explore their natural environment around them which gives them opportunity’s to connect with nature.
+Health and happiness is fundamental at Hamond House Day Nursery We have a wonderful high field which allows the children to explore their natural environment around them which gives them opportunity’s to connect with nature.

 Our nursery children spend their days exploring and investigating the natural habitat around them, collecting leaves, making dens, creating art out of natural objects, reading books, making mud pies and looking for mini beasts.

-We have an outdoors Tepee where children go with supervising adults to get creative in activities and learn about nature.
+We have an outdoors Tepee were children go with supervising adults to get creative in activities and learn about nature.